zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

 ######################

 Doxygen recognizes a wide variety of syntaxes and structures for the function comments.
-The syntax described here is in not the only possible one nor does it exhaust all possible options.
-If your development needs the use of an option not described here use it.
-Use the following syntax:
+The syntax described here is not the only possible one, nor does it exhaust all possible options.
+If your development needs the use of an option not described here, use it.
+However, use the following syntax for everything else:

 Function Comment Templates
 **************************